29 November 2017:

 North Somerset Council has pledged a further £6m to help improve its chances of securing government funding.
 See Bristol Post article 14 Nov 2017.

 20 October 2017:

-More details of the Stage 2 Public Consultation are announced.
+More details of the Stage 2 Public Consultation on the project to reopen the Portishead line are announced.
 Details …

 22 July 2017: Network Rail has now responded to the FOI request for a copy of the GRIP 3 report made by Gareth Jones on behalf of PRG Committee after initially rejecting the request (see April 2017).
 Network Rail said that the GRIP 3 process is still ongoing (in conjunction with North Somerset Council) and no final option has been determined.
 NR have provided a (slightly redacted) GRIP 3 Option Selection Report.
 This is not the final GRIP 3 report.